in Devon, PA

 Mole removal to remove lesion from nose

-After skin mole removal, patients usually return to their normal activities immediately or the next day.
+After mole removal, the skin may be tender, but most patients usually return to their normal activities immediately or the next day.
 Mild redness, swelling, and bruising are common, but these side effects are temporary and should not keep you from resuming your daily routine.

 When will I see results?

 Laser treatments may require multiple sessions, but results should be fully evident once your treatment plan is complete and the treatment areas have fully healed.
-Body or facial mole removal usually provides permanent results.
+Mole removal from the face or body usually provides permanent results.

 Mole Removal in Devon, PA